 Brian Elliott is a seven-time Canadian national rowing team member and World Rowing Masters Champion who now holds Canada’s highest possible coaching certification.
 He is also a retired police officer, responsible for forming several police and firemen rowing teams that competed – and won -internationally.
 Brian’s list of accomplishments is almost too long to name.
 Most significantly, however, he has coached multiple high school rowers who progressed under his instruction to become Olympic and National Team athletes, and has helped propel NPBRC’s youth team to national and international success.

-A lifetime athlete, Beth was a two sport varsity athlete in college and a competitive bodybuilder for 10 years, finishing her career at the top of the amateur ranks.
-She qualified to represent the United states at the World Bodybuilding Championships in 2001.
+Beth Eisenman: A lifetime athlete, Beth was a two-sport varsity athlete in college and a competitive bodybuilder for 10 years, finishing her career at the top of the amateur ranks.
+She qualified to represent the United States at the World Bodybuilding Championships in 2001.
 Beth is a certified personal trainer who also has 20 years in the martial arts, attaining the ranks of 4th degree black belt in Tae Kwon Do, blue belt in Gracie Jiu Jitsu, and level 2 in Krav Maga.
-She has delivered talks on the importance of stretching, nutrition and technique, and training smarter, not harder.
-She shares her personal insights on mindset, focus, attitude, goal setting, and commitment to program, team and self.
+In addition to racing competitively with NPBRC for many years, she has delivered talks on the importance of stretching, nutrition and technique, and training smarter, not harder.
+While coaching she shares her personal insights on mindset, focus, attitude, goal setting, and commitment to program, team and self.